fygar256/general-assembler-axx/README.md

 label4: .equ label1
 ```

-You can determine the character set to be used in the label from within the pattern file.
+You can determine the character set to be used for the label from within the pattern file.

 ```
 .labelc::<characters>
 ```

-You can specify characters other than numbers and uppercase and lowercase letters in <characters>.
+You can specify characters other than numbers and uppercase and lowercase alphabets with `<characters>`.

-The default is letters + numbers + underscore.
-Only `.` as the first character is allowed in the label.
+The default is alphabet + numbers + underscore. `.` is only allowed at the beginning of the label.

 #### ORG